ctvnjhnrmmlp/meta-bounties/README.md

 _A Chain-Agnostic Bounty & Earn dApp — Inspired by SuperTeam Earn_

+> Discover, contribute, and earn across multiple blockchain ecosystems — all in one place.

 ## Overview

-Meta Bounties is a decentralized application (dApp) designed to help users discover and participate in bounties, grants, tasks, and earning opportunities across multiple blockchain ecosystems.
-Unlike most platforms that are locked into a single chain, this platform is **chain-agnostic** — starting with **Aptos**, and expanding support for other ecosystems like Ethereum, Solana, and more.
+**Meta Bounties** is a decentralized application (dApp) that helps users discover and participate in bounties, grants, tasks, and earning opportunities across different blockchain ecosystems.
+Most current solutions are locked into a single chain — but Meta Bounties is **chain-agnostic** by design.
+It starts with **Aptos** and aims to support **Ethereum**, **Solana**, and beyond.

+Whether you're a contributor, project owner, or community builder, Meta Bounties offers a seamless, cross-chain platform to **earn, build, and showcase your contributions**.

-## Why Bounties/Earn?
+## Why Meta Bounties?

-Currently, bounty and earn platforms are usually siloed within a specific blockchain ecosystem, limiting opportunities for contributors and builders.
-Bounties/Earn aims to solve this by:
+Most bounty platforms today are isolated to one blockchain.
+That limits contributors and makes it harder for projects to attract a diverse range of talent.

+Meta Bounties solves this by:

-- Aggregating bounties across multiple chains
+- Aggregating opportunities across ecosystems
-- Enabling seamless participation regardless of the chain
+- Enabling frictionless participation regardless of chain
-- Boosting visibility for ecosystem-specific opportunities
+- Boosting visibility for ecosystem-specific bounties
-- Offering a unified experience for contributors
+- Providing a consistent experience for users and projects

+Our philosophy is simple: **talent is everywhere — opportunity should be too**.

 ## Features

-- **Multi-chain Support:** View and apply to bounties across Aptos and other ecosystems
+- 🔗 **Multi-chain Support** — Start with Aptos, expand to Ethereum, Solana, and more
-- **Contributor Profiles:** Showcase your completed tasks and earnings
+- 🧑‍💻 **Contributor Profiles** — Showcase completed bounties and earnings
-- **Project Dashboard:** Bounty creators can manage tasks, rewards, and submissions
+- 🛠️ **Project Dashboards** — Manage bounties, rewards, and submissions with ease
-- **On-chain Verification:** Proof-of-work or delivery using blockchain-native features
+- 🔐 **On-chain Verification** — Submit proof-of-work using blockchain-native mechanisms
-- **Token Rewards:** Receive bounties in native tokens from multiple chains
+- 🪙 **Token Rewards** — Earn in native tokens from multiple ecosystems

 ## Roadmap

-- [x] MVP on Aptos
+- [x] MVP launched on Aptos
-- [ ] Add Ethereum & Solana integration
+- [ ] Integrate Ethereum & Solana
-- [ ] Contributor reputation system
+- [ ] Build Contributor Reputation System
-- [ ] Cross-chain bounty settlement
+- [ ] Enable Cross-chain Bounty Settlement
-- [ ] DAO governance for community bounties
+- [ ] DAO Governance for Community-led Bounties

+## Tech Stack

+**Blockchain:**
+`Move` · `Aptos` · _(future)_ `Solidity` · `Web3.js` · `Ethers.js`

+**Web:**
+`Next.js` · `React` · `Tailwind CSS`

+**Other:**
+`Node.js` · `Vercel` · `Docker` · `GitHub Actions`

 ## Getting Started